prompt-toolkit/python-prompt-toolkit/docs/pages/progress_bars.rst

 printing happens above the progress bar.

 Further, when "x" is pressed, we set a cancel flag, which stops the progress.
-It would also be possible to send `SIGINT` to the mean thread, but that's not always considered a clean way of cancelling something.
+It would also be possible to send `SIGINT` to the main thread, but that's not always considered a clean way of cancelling something.

 In the example above, we also display a toolbar at the bottom which shows the